Conformational variability of loops in the SARS-CoV-2 spike protein: Results and discussion

-Second, we consider the loop instances with multiple distinct conformations.
-Recall that for these loop instances, decoy generation is carried out once using each representative PDB as input.
-Taking the loop 130--140 for example: the decoys generated using 6xluA are compared to the conformations in each of 6xluA, 7kdkC, and 7dklA (after the loop anchors are optimally superimposed); the RMSD averaged over those three comparisons then provides the overall result for that loop target; the same is done using the decoys from 7kdkC and 7dklA.
-This assesses how well the decoys generated from an individual PDB input can reproduce all the known conformations for that loop instance.
-The results are summarized in Table \ref{tab:rmsdmulti} using the same three RMSD metrics, averaged over the targets in the multiple conformation category.
-This task is noticeably more challenging, as evidenced by RMSDs in Table \ref{tab:rmsdmulti} which are all larger than the corresponding values in the `Multiple conf.' rows of Table \ref{tab:rmsdsame} for all four methods.
-While the `Top decoy' RMSDs are expected to be increase relative to Table \ref{tab:rmsdsame}, a similar increase still occurs when taking the entire decoy set (`Minimum' column, e.g., 1.47 to 2.29 \AA~for NGK) and when allowing methods to choose the top five decoys (`Top 5 decoys' column, e.g., 2.50 to 3.46 \AA~for NGK).
-This suggests that building the loop using the atomic environment in a specific PDB chain may preclude the methods from being able to locate and predict all the possible loop conformations.
-The detailed results for each loop target individually are given in Table S3 of the Supporting Information.
+Next we focus on the loop instances with multiple distinct conformations, to assess how well the decoys generated from a specific PDB input can represent \textit{all} the known conformations for that loop instance.
+Taking the loop 130--140 for example: the decoys generated using 6xluB are compared to the loop structures in the clusters represented by 6xluB, 7kdkC, 7kdlA, and the RMSD to the closest structure in each cluster is recorded; the average of the RMSDs to these three clusters then provides an overall result for 6xluB; the same is done using the decoys from 7kdkC and 7dklA.
+The results are summarized in Table \ref{tab:rmsdmulti} using the same RMSD metrics, averaged over the targets in the multiple conformation category.
+This task is noticeably more challenging than the prior prediction task, as evidenced by RMSDs in Table \ref{tab:rmsdmulti} which are all larger than the corresponding values in the `Multiple conf.' rows of Table \ref{tab:rmsdpred} for all four methods.
+While the top decoy RMSDs are expected to be increase relative to Table \ref{tab:rmsdpred}, a substantial increase still occurs when taking the entire decoy set (`Min.' column, e.g., 1.07 to 2.18 \AA~global RMSD for NGK) and when allowing methods to choose the top five decoys (`Top-5' column, e.g., 1.59 to 2.85 \AA~global RMSD for NGK), whether considering local or global RMSD.
+This suggests that building the loop using the atomic environment of a single structural template may preclude the methods from being able to locate and predict all the possible loop conformations; \citet{marks2018predicting} observed a similar phenomenon in their dataset.
+The detailed results for each loop target individually are given in Table S2 of the Supporting Information.

-Third, we examine the multiple conformation loop instances in the RBD.
-Since it was noted in section \ref{sec:targets} that the `up' or `down' RBD state may be associated with conformation changes for up to six of the RBD loop regions, of interest is whether modeling these loops in the RBD is also more challenging.
-The RMSD metrics for these multiple conformation RBD loops are presented in Table \ref{tab:RBD}, which are calculated in the same way as Table \ref{tab:rmsdmulti} but averaged over the subset of loop targets in the RBD.
-The RMSD values in Tables \ref{tab:rmsdmulti} and \ref{tab:RBD} are of similar magnitude, indicating that the difficulty of the RBD loop targets are not noticeably different from other multiple conformation targets.
-The average length of these loop targets in the RBD is 9.9 residues, and similar to the average length (10.0) among all multiple conformation targets.